jumanzoru/Weather-Predictor/README.md

 ## Method

 ### Given:
-User enters a sequence of the weather from previous day(s),
-> W = [W_1, W_2, ..., W_n], with W_i ∈ {Rain/Snow, no Rain/Snow}
+Today's temperature and humidity

-### Calculate:
+### Return:
-The probability of observing the sequence W_Y
-> W_Y = [W_1, W_2, ..., W_n, Rain/Snow]

-And the probability of observing the sequence W_N
-> W_N = [W_1, W_2, ..., W_n, no Rain/Snow]

-Then compare these two probabilities and return "You will not need an umbrella tommorrw" if W_Y < W_N, or else return "You will need an umbrella tommorrw".

-### Note: We are NOT directly using Daily Precipitation and Daily Snow Depth to calculate the probability of a observed sequence.
-We are treating Rain/Snow or no Rain/Snow as a hidden variable.
-We believe that the **Forwad-Backward Algorithm** on **Hidden Markov Models** will produce a more accurate result than just finding the likelihood of Rain/Snow or no Rain/Snow from data.
+Is it going to rain/snow tomorrow

 ### But in order to use the Forwad-Backward Algorithm, we need to set up a HMM

+* Hidden States: The weather (rain/snow, no rain/snow).

+* Observations: The measured data (temperature, humidity).

-#### Model Parameters
+#### Model Parameters:

 An HMM is defined by three matrices:

-* Transition Matrix: Probability of moving from state i to j.
+1. Transition Matrix A: Probability of moving from state i to j.
-> A_ij = P(next state = j∣current state = i)​
+  * A_ij = P(next state = j∣current state = i)​,
+  * There are 2 possible states: [Rain/Snow, no Rain/Snow]

-* Emission Matrix: Probability of observing k given state i.
+2. Emission Matrix B: Probability of observing k given state i.
-> B_ik = P(observation = k∣state = i)
+  * B_ik = P(observation = k∣state = i)
+  * There are 4 possible observations: [High temp High humidity, High temp Low humidity, Low temp High Humidity, Low temp, Low Humidity]
-* Initial State Distribution: Probability of starting in state i.
+3. Initial State Distribution: Probability of starting in state i.
-> init_i = P(initial state = i)
+  * init_i = P(initial state = i)

-We can set this by finding the likelihood
+#### Computations of the three matrices
+Compute the transition matrix A, emission matrix B, and initial distribution π directly from counts.

+* A_ij = Number of transitions from state i to j / Total transitions from State i

+  * Example: If no Rain/Snow occurs 100 times and transitions to Rain/Snow 20 times:
+  > A_Rain/Snow, no Rain/Snow = 20 /100 = 0.2

+* B_ik = Count of observation k in state i / Total observations in state i

+* π_i = Frequency of state i = Count of state i / Total number of data

+### Note: We are not taking Rain/Snow or not from the user input, we are calculating it.
+Rain/Snow or not is an hidden variable!
+We believe that the **Forwad-Backward Algorithm** on Hidden Markov Models will produce a more accurate result than just directly returning the likelihood of Rain/Snow or not from data.